SoftwareHeritage/swh-web/README-uri-scheme.md

   make the above URL schemes ambiguous (e.g., '/').
 All those characters will need to be URL-escaped. (e.g., '/' will become '%2F')

-- <TIMESTAMP>s are given in a format as liberal as possible, to minimize the principle of least surprise.
+- <TIMESTAMP>s are given in a format as liberal as possible, to uphold the principle of least surprise.
 At the very minimum it should be possible to enter timestamps as: